 Board of Directors

 Renesas’ management board is organized in accordance with the Companies Act in Japan, and the members of the board are collectively responsible for the management, general and financial affairs and policy and strategy of our company.
-As of October, 2020, the Board of Directors comprise of 6 members, each appointed at our General Meeting of Shareholders.
-Out of 6 directors, we have 4 outside Directors to bring a different and diverse set of knowledge and experience in dealing with business challenges.
+As of April 2023, the Board of Directors comprise of 5 members, each appointed at our General Meeting of Shareholders.
+Out of 5 directors, we have 4 outside Directors to bring a different and diverse set of knowledge and experience in dealing with business challenges.
+Board responsibilities and expectations are identified in Renesas Board Charter that is approved by the Board of Directors.

 Board of Corporate Auditors

 Corporate Auditors are responsible for auditing and supervising the Directors’ performance of duties.
 The Board of Corporate Auditors organized in accordance with the Companies Act in Japan, is strictly independent from the management and the board of directors.
-As of October, 2020, the Board of Corporate Auditors compose of 1 full-time Corporate Auditor and 3 outside Corporate Auditors.
+As of April 2023, the Board of Corporate Auditors compose of 1 full-time Corporate Auditor and 3 outside Corporate Auditors.
 At the meeting of Board of Corporate Auditors, the Corporate Auditors determine auditing policies and other matters and receive reports from each Corporate Auditor about the status of audits and other subjects.
+With respect to 2 of the Corporate Auditors, both are lawyers and they are also Independent Outside Corporate Auditors.
+In addition, 1 of the Corporate Auditor has considerable knowledge of finance and accounting.

 Independent Directors and Auditors